sqldelight/sqldelight/README.md

+Change description on github to "Generates typesafe Kotlin APIs from SQL"

 SQLDelight
 ==========

-SQLDelight generates Java models from your SQL `CREATE TABLE` statements.
-These models give you a typesafe API to read & write the rows of your tables.
-It helps you to keep your SQL statements together, organized, and easy to access from Java.
+SQLDelight generates typesafe APIs from your SQL statements.
+It compile-time verifies your schema, statements, and migrations and provides IDE features like autocomplete and refactoring which make writing and maintaining SQL simple.
+SQLDelight currently supports the SQLite dialect and there are supported SQLite drivers on Android, JVM and iOS.

 Example
 -------